 Anyone who has been involved in a team knows it involves team meetings.
-While few individuals relish the idea of team meetings, they serve an important function in terms of information sharing and decision making.
+While few individuals relish meetings, they serve an important function in terms of information sharing and decision making.
 They also serve an important social function and can help to build team cohesion and a task function in terms of coordination.
-Unfortunately, we've all attended meetings that were a waste of time and little happened that couldn't have been accomplished by reading an e-mail in 5 minutes.
+Unfortunately, we've all attended lengthy meetings that were a waste of time and where little happened that couldn't have been accomplished by reading an e-mail in five minutes.
 To run effective meetings, it helps to think of meetings in terms of three sequential steps.
 Haynes, M. E. (1997).
 Effective meeting skills.
-Menlo Park, CA: Crisp.
+Menlo Park, C Crisp.